git-kinetix/kinetix-fivem/README.md

 > This version is in its early stages, and we are actively addressing bugs to enhance its reliability.

 > [!CAUTION]
 > This resource relies on Kinetix's User-Generated Emote technology.
-The access to Kinetix's technology on FiveM servers is free, until further notice.
+The access to Kinetix's technology on FiveM servers is free, as of the latest company's policy.

 ### Prerequisite